interacsean/errable/README.md

 (see further below)** but is shown here as a starting point:

 **Simple but useless and naive example:**

+todo: example using accessing value in an object-map from a potential key
 ```
 // You can import individual functions and types:
 import { Errable, val, err, withVal } from 'errable';